Wisconsin Badgers men's basketball: Dick Bennett era (1995–2000)

 In 1995, Dick Bennett then took over after leading Wisconsin-Green Bay to mid-major prominence.
 In 1997, he led the Badgers to their first winning Big Ten record in 23 years, and only their second in 43 years.
 The Badgers began a run of consecutive NCAA tournament appearances in 1999, and reached the NCAA tournament Final Four in 2000.
-Coach Bo Ryan brought the program continued success, achieving greater regular season and NCAA tournament success in his 15 year tenure than the program had achieved over the prior 60 years.
-Since the late 1990s Wisconsin has turned into a basketball powerhouse making regular trips to the NCAA Tournament.Since 2001-2002 Wisconsin has finished in the top 4 in the Big Ten regular season standings 19 times in the past 21 seasons, and have won 6 Big Ten regular season championships and 3 Big Ten tournament championships.

 In 2000, the Badgers entered the NCAA tournament seeded #8 in the West bracket.
 Beyond most expectations, they defeated #9 Fresno St, #1 Arizona, #4 LSU, and #6 Purdue in order to advance to the Final Four.
 However, the Badgers then lost to #1 and eventual national champion Michigan State, 53–41.

 After three games into the 2000–01 season (in which he went 2–1), Bennett abruptly retired due to burnout.
 His final game was a 78–75 win over eventual Final Four participant Maryland.
 Assistant Brad Soderberg was named interim head coach.
 Soderberg led Wisconsin to a 16–10 record (18–11 overall), but was upset in the first round of the NCAA tournament by Georgia State.